 Module IV.
 FAO and other global poles of action

-Video 1: Current challenges faced by Civil Society Organization in the 4 global spaces of governance (Stefano Prato / SID)
+Video 1: Current challenges faced by CSOs in the 4 global spaces of governance (Stefano Prato / SID)

 Video 2: The United Nations Declaration on the rights of peasants and other people working in rural areas (UNDROP) (Ramona Dominicioui / LVC)